Ty700/Tic-Tac-Toe/README.md

 3. The game ends when either:

-- A player gets three of their ssymbols in a row, column, or diagonal
+- A player gets three of their symbols in a row, column, or diagonal

 - All positions are filled, resulting in a tie